NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 # Particle-based fluid simulation using NGL library, C++

-For this project, I have created a particle-based fluid simulation utilising the NGL library
+For this project, I have created a particle-based fluid simulation in C++ utilising the NGL library, offering an efficient simulation framework.

 * Assign variables to each particle